sailfish009/openstructure/modules/mol/mm/doc/topology.rst

     Creates a topology given an :class:`EntityHandle` and a :class:`Settings` object.
-Note, that the :class:`EntityHandle` is passed by reference and gets altered by adding hydrogens and modification of terminal residues based on the information given by the :class:`Settings`/:class:`Forcefield`.
+Note, that the :class:`EntityHandle` is passed by reference and gets altered by rebuilding bonds, adding hydrogens and modification of terminal residues based on the information given by the :class:`Settings`/:class:`Forcefield`.
+    The Topology Creation process consists of:

+    #.
+Rename to the gromacs standard

+    #.
+Kill all bonds

+    #.
+Build difulfid bonds if flag is set in **settings**

+    #.
+Rename to the standard defined in the forcefield

+    #.
+Extract the building blocks from the forcefield for every residue

+    #.
+Apply BlockModifiers on termini and reconstruct hydrogens with HydrogenConstructors

+    #.
+Reconnect based on the connectivity definitions in the building blocks

+    #.
+Check, whether the residues match with the building blocks

+    #.
+Extract bonds/angles etc. based on the flags in the **settings**

+    #.
+Add Parametrization from forcefield to the Topology

+    #.
+Rename entity back to PDB naming if according flag is set in **settings**

     :param entity:      :class:`EntityHandle`